-This Health and Safety Plan is written specifically for the Custom Alloy Scrap Sales jobsite.
-All persons on site will follow OSHA safe operating practices as outlined in 29 CFR 1910 and 1926, as well as established guidelines from their respective companies or organizations.
+This Health and Safety Plan is written specifically for the Lerer Brothers All persons on site will follow OSHA safe Transmission jobsite. operating practices as outlined in 29 CFR 1910 and 1926, as well as established guidelines from their respective companies organizations.